Rowan-Ranch/livestock-rs/README.md

 ## Reindeer Breeds
  - Features common reindeer breeds including Chukotka, Even, Evenk, and Nentsi.

+## Camel Breeds
+- Features common varieties of camel breeds like Afar Dromedary and Somali Dromedary.
+- Regional specialties, including Kalmyk Bactrian and more.

 ## Roadmap
- - 🗂️ Expand support for other livestock species (e.g., chickens, ducks, pigs).
+ - 🗂️ Expand support for other livestock species (e.g., chickens, ducks, geese).
  - 🌍 Localization support for breed names in multiple languages.
  - 📊 Add more utilities for livestock data management.